pnnl/ruleset-checking-tool/docs/ruleset_functions/get_zone_supply_return_exhaust_relief_terminal_fan_power_dict.md

 # get_zone_supply_return_exhaust_relief_terminal_fan_power_dict

 **Description:** Get the supply, return, exhaust, relief, and terminal total fan power for each zone.
 The function returns a dictionary that saves each zone's supply, return, exhaust, relief  and terminal unit fan power as a list {zone.id: [supply fan power kW, return fan power kW, exhaust fan power kW, relief fan power kW, terminal fan power]}.
 Values will be equal to zero where not defined for a fan system.
+Zonal exhaust and non-mechanical cooling is not included.

 This function first identifies if a HVAC system is serving more than one zone, in which case the fan power is apportioned to the zone based on the fraction of airflow to that zone.
 For single zone systems, the fan power associated with the hvac system is added to the zone fan power.
 For systems defined at the terminal, such as FPFCU, it sums up the fan power specified at the terminal and assigns it to the zone.